junxit/us-congress-bills-110/metadata.md

 - 2008-06-24 — Mr. Filner moved to suspend the rules and pass the bill.
 - 2008-06-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5972)
 - 2008-06-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5972)
+- 2008-06-25 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2008-07-11 — Cleared for White House.
+- 2008-07-11 — Passed Senate without amendment by Unanimous Consent.
+- 2008-07-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-07-11 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S6610)
+- 2008-07-11 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S6610)
+- 2008-07-14 — Message on Senate action sent to the House.